GFDRR/rdl-standard/docs/guides/preparation.md

 ### Packaging recommendation

-Strategy depends on the data format and size:
+Depending on the data format and size:

-- if data consists of one or more table datasets, it is usually a good idea to group it together into one `excel` file so users can access all of the losses at once;
+- if data consists of one or more tables, it is usually a good idea to group it together into one `excel` file so users can access all of the losses at once;
-- if data consists of one or more vector datasets representing national or subnational boundary levels, these can be grouped into one `geopackage` file;
+- if data consists of one or more vector files representing national or subnational boundary levels, these can be grouped into one `geopackage` file;
 - if data consists of multiple granular spatial data, it might be packed as individual or multiple layers (depending on the size of individual layers)

 In either case, we recommend grouping exposure data using the following hierarchy: